Ford in the News

 Look for more details regarding the 2012 Ford Focus EV closer its launch in late 2011.

-An aside: I remember when we bought a Ford Focus.
+FYI: I remember when we bought a Ford Focus.
 We were just married and were moving to NYC on the Upper West Side.
 Friends asked us why we would want a car if we were living directly in the city, but we figured in the long run it would give us more flexibility having our own car rather than rent a car whenever we needed it.
 I have to say it has been a great car.
 We have used it for our weekly ski trips to New England, zipping out to the Hamptons in the summer, driving cross country and back one spring, visiting family on the holidays.
 When the car was new we parked it in a garage, but this past year we have parked on the street, sitting in the car until the street cleaner has passed and we are allowed to move to the other side of the street.
 But after seven years we are thinking it's time for a new car.

 2011 Shelby GT350: More Horsepower For One Wild Mustang